IndigoDomotics/TestingBase/README.md

 	url = https://github.com/IndigoDomotics/TestingBase.git
 ```

-If that file is there and contains the `tests/shared` submodule definition, then you can just jump down to the
+If that file is there and contains the `tests/shared` submodule definition, you'll need to init it from the command
+line:

+`git submodule update --init`

+That should get the initial repo.
+Then you can just jump down to the
-**[Updating the TestingBase submodule in your repo]()** section - you will need to do that before tests will run.
+**[Updating the TestingBase submodule in your repo]()** section to update the repo as necessary.

 ### Adding the TestingBase submodule to your own repo